 Hardcover.
 London, Edward Arnold, 2nd pr., 1905, Book: Fair, Dust Jacket: None, Hardcover, original blue cloth covers worn with faded gilt lettering.
 Frontis. missing, hinges cracked, B&w photos, folding maps present.
 An account of the British territories in East Africa, intended as a guide for prospective colonisers, and future developers.
 Topics discussed include the physical geography, native peoples such as the Swahilis, the Masai, Somalis, and Nandi, vegetations and animals, slavery, the Uganda railway and more.
 Sir Charles Eliot was a British colonial administrator and commissioner for the Protectorate of British East Africa, now Kenya.

 Hardcover.
-London, Heinemann, 1st, 1971, Book: Very Good, Dust Jacket: Very Good, Hardcover in a bright, unclipped dust jacket.
-303 pages, black & white photos and maps.
-Name on front fly leaf.
-Otherwise, clean.
+Baton Rouge LA, Louisiana State University, 1st, 1972, Book: Very Good, Dust Jacket: Very Good, Hardcover in a lightly worn dust jacket, 294 pages.
+Name on front fly leaf otherwise clean.

 Hardcover.
-London, B.T.
-Batsford, 1st, 1952, Book: Very Good, Dust Jacket: Very Good, Hardcover in a bright dust jacket, 194 pages.
-Color frontis plus photographic b&w plates.
+NY, The Century Co., 1st, 1924, Book: Very Good, Dust Jacket: Very Good, Hardcover in a scarce, bright dust jacket, 389 pages.
+Endpapers map, b&w photos.
 Clean copy.

 Hardcover.
 Oxford UK, Clarendon Press, 1st, 1975, Book: Good, Dust Jacket: Very Good, Hardcover, 609 pages, translated by Hilda Andrews-Rusiecka.
 Blue cloth covers with gilt lettering on spine.
 Yellow dust jacket with slight fading to spine.
 Approximately 30 pages with ink marking, mostly underlining.
 Otherwise this scarce volume is in very good condition.